nativefier/nativefier/readme.md

 This will:

-- Download latest version of Atom Shell
+- Find the closest local version of `atom-shell` installed (using `require.resolve`)
-- Create a Mac app in `cwd` called `AppName.app`
+- Use that version of atom-shell to create a Mac app in `cwd` called `AppName.app`

 You should be able to double-click `AppName.app` to launch the app.
 If not, check your settings and try again.